Oderjunkie/mafia_gg_bot/README.md

 Some code for Mafia_Semi_Bot v0.5 by Anteaterking

-Requirements: Have Python3 on your computer, the selenium python package, and "chromedriver" (https://sites.google.com/a/chromium.org/chromedriver/downloads)
+Requirements: Have Python3 on your computer.

 BEFORE RUNNING: